i-tnn/ST/README.md

 python pitch_ass.py fda_ue.gui
 ```

 In that case the autocorrelation method will run as it is set by default.
-To choose another Low Pass frequency method:
+To choose another Low-Pass filter method:
 ```
 python pitch_ass.py -m LPF fda_ue.gui
 ```